 PSYC 3410: Introduction to Behavior Analysis (3 hours)

-and overview of basic concepts and principles of behavior analysis.
+An introduction and overview of basic concepts and principles of behavior analysis.
 Variables and processes responsible for conditioning and learning in human and non-human organisms will be discussed.

 PSYC 3420: Principles of Behavior Change (3 hours)